 Do any restrictions on remuneration policies apply?

 The Dodd-Frank Act directed financial regulators to adopt rules that jointly prescribe regulations or guidelines aimed at prohibiting incentive compensation arrangements that might encourage inappropriate risks at financial institutions.
-The financial regulators issued two separate executive compensation proposals, in 2011 and 2016, neither of which have been finalized.
+The financial regulators issued two separate executive compensation proposals, in 2011 and 2016, and the FDIC, OCC, and FHFA re-issued the 2016 proposal in 2024.
+None of the proposals have been finalized.

 There are also statutory restrictions on severance payments made to their institution-affiliated parties, which are referred to as “golden parachute” payments, which apply to an insured depository institution or its holding company if the institution or company is in a “troubled condition.”